calcmogul/controls-engineering-in-frc/README.md

 this book as if I was explaining it to my veteran software students and anticipate gaps in their understanding.

+Add exercises at the end of each chapter for reader practice.
+This book is supposed to be "practical" after all.

 ### Finish incomplete topics

 The following state-space implementation examples are in progress: